Cycling in Manchester

 Finally, NCN66 uses the Rochdale Canal Towpath to provide a traffic-free route from the north-east of the city, terminating near Manchester Piccadilly station.

 There are currently 760 publicly available cycle parking spaces in the city centre and 2460 across the University of Manchester estate.
 In addition to on-street facilities, “Bike Lockers Users Club” (BLUC) is a cycle parking scheme to encourage people to use their cycles to travel to train, Metrolink and bus stations and town centre locations across Greater Manchester.
+Check out the new addition to the city - The Cycle Hub.
 Manchester City Council's Cycle Parking Map.

 Cycling and trains